Azure/Health-Data-and-AI-Blueprint/deployment.md

 .\deploy.ps1 -installModules
 ```
 - It is recommended that if an error is flagged during deployment, that the errors be resolved prior to proceeding.
+- Time to deploy the solution will be approximately 25 minutes.

 3. Once the modules are installed, run **deploy.ps1** again to deploy
     the solution.
 For detailed usage instructions, see **deploy.ps1 usage**